2017-fall-os/shell-scarrillo9/shell/README.md

 $ make clean
 ~~~

-I received help/guidance from Ricardo Alvarez and Ana Garcia on how to implement the memory allocation for the letters after allocating the word space.
+Talked and troubleshooted with Ricardo Alvarez and Ana Garcia.